SteffTek/renovate-executor/README.md

   RENOVATE_TOKEN: ghp_xxxx                                  # GitHub personal access token
 ```

 The ConfigMap for the `renovate.config.json` file must be created in the same namespace as the executor.
+Same as for the docker executor, you don't need this file to run renovate.
+Only if you specify the config file in the secret.

 ```yaml
 apiVersion: v1